AutoGeneral/bamboo-mass-deployment/README.md

 # Mass deployment plugin for Atlassian Bamboo

-As part of the migration of our deployment processes from the set of custom tools to CI system Atlassian Bamboo we've tried to make our processes easier and faster.Bamboo offers a lot of features and user-friendly API to do deployments but unfortunately it doesn't support "one-click deployments" to multiple environments.
+Atlassian Bamboo offers many features for automated deployments but unfortunately it doesn't support "one-click deployments" to multiple environments.
+This plugin provides a user-friendly interface to deploy/promote multiple deployment results from one environment to another.

 ### Screenshots